Byrdman32/Capstone_Project/README.md

 # Development Workflow

-Follow the steps below to set up your environment, build the front-end, and run the back-end server with Swagger UI support.
+To get started, follow the steps below to set up the environment, build the front-end, and run the back-end.

 ---

-## API Token Setup (optional)
+## API Token Setup

 1. Retrieve the API token from the Discord server.
-2. Save the token to:
+2. Save the token to the following file path:

    ```
-   backend/backend_modules/tokens/api_token
+   ./backend/backend_modules/tokens/api_token
    ```

 ---